enokjun/SPEC-debris-barrier-platform/README.md

 2) Start the automatic installation process.

-   (Windows) double-click the "Python Install and Setup - windows.bat" file and follow the instructions.
+   (Windows) double-click the "Python_Install_and_Setup_Windows.bat" file in the "SPEC-debris-barrier" folder and follow the instructions.

    (Linux or Mac) follow these steps:
    	(a) open the terminal
-   	(b) navigate to your terminal into "SPEC-debris-barrier" folder by typing the following command:
+   	(b) navigate to your terminal into the "SPEC-debris-barrier" folder by typing the following command:

    		cd <filepath of the folder containing the "SPEC-debris-barrier" folder>/SPEC-debris-barrier